ibm-cloud-docs/assistant/create-dialog-skill.md

     Click the skill that you want to add from the available skills that are displayed.

-    **Note**: If you are adding an existing dialog skill and created or were given developer role access to any workspaces that were built with the generally available version of the  {{site.data.keyword.conversationshort}} service (formerly Watson Conversation), you will see them listed here as dialog skills.
+    If you are adding an existing dialog skill and created or were given developer role access to any workspaces that were built with the generally available version of the {{site.data.keyword.conversationshort}} service (formerly Watson Conversation), you will see them listed here as dialog skills.
+    {: note}

 ## Downloading a dialog skill
 {: #download-skill}